ourconomy/ourconomy/README.md

+# Hey, this is ourconomy!

+This is the ourconomy version of Karte von morgen.
+From this codebase, it will develop the products/services functionalities.

 # The products and services version of Karte von morgen

 This custom version of [Karte von morgen](https://github.com/flosse/kartevonmorgen) brings products and services to your sustainable world.